Skip to contents

-resmush is a R package that allow users to optimize and compress images using reSmush.it. reSmush.it is a free API that provides image optimization, and it has been implemented on WordPress, Drupal and many more.
+resmush is a R package that allows users to optimize and compress images using reSmush.it. reSmush.it is a free API that provides image optimization and has been implemented in WordPress and many other tools.

-- Free optimization services, no API key required.
+• Free optimization services with no API key required.

 Installation